-I always bring home the local specialty, pickled; scarves, because they fold easily; and undeveloped film.
+I always bring home the local specialty, pickled; dish towels, because they fold easily; and local shelter magazines.

 If I never return to the RyanAir terminal at London-Stansted it'll be too soon because budget airlines are not worth the hassle when British Airways is nearby.